By: Adnan Zafar

 Karachi Circular Railway

-Photos of Karachi Circular Railway
+Karachi Circular Railway Photos

 Factors amounting to KCR Failure: